What CPA Exam to Take First and Why: A Strategic Guide

 Regulation (REG)

-REG dives into federal tax procedures, tax compliance, business law, and ethics, making it popular among those with a background in tax or law.
+REG dives into federal tax procedures and compliance, business law, and ethics, making it popular among those with a background in tax or law.
 REG covers individual, corporate, and partnership taxation, business ethics, and regulatory compliance.
 Candidates in tax-related fields may find REG’s focus on tax laws, strategy, and legal implications relevant, as it requires applying complex tax codes and understanding legal principles that affect financial reporting.
 REG is an excellent choice for candidates interested in careers involving tax advisory, compliance, or corporate law, providing practical, in-depth knowledge for immediate use.

 Discipline Sections